RealismusModding/FS17_seasons/README.md

 ### Seasons
 - Changeable season lengths.
 (For best results, restart the game / server after changing season length)
 - Plowable snow in the winter!
 Reduced tire friction when driving in snow.
-- Soil temperature is properly modelled using thermnodynamic equations and historical data, which introduces interesting aspects like soil is frozen in the winter and sometimes in the first few days of spring, so you can't work on it
+- Soil temperature is properly modelled using thermodynamic equations and historical data, which introduces interesting aspects like soil is frozen in the winter and sometimes in the first few days of spring, so you can't work on it
 - Changed the weather system to fit the seasons
   - Rainy in autumn
   - Sunny in summer